Ankle & Foot Medical Services

 Initial treatment of bunions may include wearing comfortable, well-fitting footwear (particularly shoes that conform to the shape of the foot and do not cause pressure areas) or the use of splints and orthotics (special shoe inserts shaped to your feet) to reposition the big toe.
 For bunions caused by arthritis, medications may help reduce pain and swelling.

-If non-surgical treatment fails, your physician may suggest surgery, which corrects the issue for most people.
+If non-surgical treatment fails, your doctor may suggest surgery, which corrects the issue for most people.
 The goal of surgery is to relieve pain and correct as much deformity as possible, keeping in mind that bunion correction surgery is not cosmetic and is not meant to improve the appearance of the foot.

 - applying a toe pad specially positioned over the bony protrusion